None of us is perfect, so why is negative feedback such a minefield?

 Hands up if you think you are easy to work with.
 If you raised your hand, then I’d like to respectfully disagree with you.
 It’s very unlikely that you are easy to work with.
-Firstly, because you are human and secondly, because what makes you not easy to work with is as much about the preferences of other people as it is about you.
-If you work with more than one person, then the chances are almost zero that you are to everyone’s taste.
+Firstly, because you are only human and secondly, because what makes you not easy to work with is as much about the preferences of other people as it is about you.
+If you work with more than one person, then the chances are almost zero that all you do is to everyone’s taste.

 The first remedy is to change the story about feedback.
-We need to talk about it differently in organisations.
-We need to talk about the inevitability that none of us is easy to work with – there are only pros and cons, upsides and downsides, strengths and shadows.
-And we need to acknowledge that feedback is often hard to hear and to normalise the difficulty of giving it and receiving it.
-If we can learn to accept that the giving and receiving of feedback between two members of the homo sapiens species is just always a bit of a minefield, we can treat it like any other leadership challenge, something we have to learn about and get better at.
+We need to talk about the inevitability that none of us is easy to work with – there are only pros and cons, upsides and downsides.
+And we need to acknowledge that feedback is hard and normalise the difficulty of giving it and receiving it.
+If we can learn to accept that it’s just always a bit of a minefield, we can treat it like any other leadership challenge; something we have to work at.

 2 Using the language of impact and intention.
 A feedback conversation is always about impact and not an assumption of negative intent.

-3 Leaders owning their own defences against the discomfort of hearing feedback.
+3 Leaders owning their own defences against the discomfort of hearing negative feedback.
 If a leader can share what tends to happen to them when they receive negative feedback (e.g. I might get a bit defensive but I’ll go away and reflect on it later), the giver of feedback is not made too afraid or too responsible for what might happen next.

 In the background, every leader should get support from coaches with whom they can process negative feedback and develop in response to it.